 The large majority of LOPD's services are delivered through the thirteen current regional trial offices located in key population and caseload centers.
-New trial offices were opened in Portales in FY2015 and in Ruidoso in FY2016.
 Clients are represented from arrest through resolution of the case by staff trial lawyers in District Courts, Magistrate Courts, Children's Courts, and the Metropolitan Court.
-In FY2017, these lawyers represented clients in 50,663 cases throughout the state.
+In FY2018, these lawyers represented clients in 49,096 cases throughout the state.
 The regional and district offices are supervised by District Public Defenders and managing attorneys who are appointed by the Chief Public Defender.
 District Public Defenders' management efforts may be supported by managing attorneys and supervising attorneys and by non-attorney law office administrators.
 The regional office management teams are responsible for staff hiring, office systems training, local supervision, case assignments, courtroom coverage, regional attorney training, and client legal representation.